John

 Full string details: PDF

 • Simply reach out — texting is the easiest way.
-I am located in Bergen County, North New Jersey, with quick and flexible scheduling:
+I am located in Bergen County, North New Jersey, and offer quick, flexible scheduling:

 TEXT | CALL | E-MAIL